shc6669/laravel-candidate-test/README.md

 - This backend feature also can use it to input the data as well.
 - The link for backend : http:localhost:8000/login

-Admin Role
+Superadmin Role
 - Use this credentials for admin role:
 - username: admin
 - password: admin123

-User Role
+ Admin HRD Role
 - Use this credentials for user role:
-- username: chandra / arsya
+- username: keanu
 - password: password123

-Mechanics Role
+HRD Role
 - Use this credentials for user role:
-- username: john.wick / keanu
+- username: john.wick
 - password: password123

 # API Documentation